-Easy Sugar Cookies (No-Roll)
+Easy No Roll Sugar Cookies

-This post contains links to affiliate websites and we receive a small commission for any purchases made using these links.
-As always, we appreciate your support!
+This post contains affiliate links and we make a small commission for purchases made using these links.

-Only 8 Ingredients In These Easy Sugar Cookies
+Only 7 Ingredients In These Easy Sugar Cookies

 Besides the fact that these cookies are quick to make, they also have a very condensed list of ingredients, which you’re sure to have on-hand 99% of the time, making this an ideal everyday recipe, and if you’re anything like me, you’ll be whipping them up all the time!